Komil Allamjonov: Government positions

-Assassination Attempt
+Assassination attempt

 On October 26, 2024, Allamjonov survived an assassination attempt in Tashkent's Kibray District.
 No direct motive has been publicly shared but resistance to reforms by antiquated power structures may have inspired the attempt.
-No injuries were reported.
+No physical injuries were reported.

 Allamjonov was returning home when two unidentified men opened fire on his car.
 Later that day, the General Prosecutor's Office of Uzbekistan and local media confirmed the attempt on Allamjonov's life.

-A month prior to the incident, Komil Allamjonov had resigned from his position as the Head of the Information Policy Department of the Presidential Administration at his own request to pursue his career in the private sector.
+A month prior to the incident, Allamjonov had resigned from his position as the Head of the Information Policy Department of the Presidential Administration at his own request to pursue his career in the private sector.

 Allamjonov's case is connected to a series of personnel changes within Uzbekistan's security and law enforcement agencies.
 Uzbek authorities detained suspects, including Javlon Yunusov, who was extradited from South Korea.
 On November 24, the head of the State Security Service of Uzbekistan, Abdusalam Azizov, was dismissed from his position and transferred to the Secretariat of the Security Council under the President of Uzbekistan.
 The same day, several officials from law enforcement agencies in Uzbekistan were taken into custody.
 Allamjonov's murder attempt revealed a plot for political extermination through Chechen assassins.
 Media reported the involvement of two Russian citizens of Chechen origin: Bislan Rasayev and Shamil Temirkhanov, as suspects in the case.
 The incident received a commentary from the head of the Chechen Republic, Ramzan Kadyrov, who threatened Allamjonov in a social media post.

 On February 12, 2025, military court of Uzbekistan sentenced all involved in Allamjonov's assassination attempt up to 23 years of imprisonment.
 Among them are Shukhrat Rasulov, former head of Department of Internal Security of the State Security Service of the President (2018–2020) who received 23 years in prison; Javlon Yunusov (23 years in prison); Doniyor Toshkhodjaev, former deputy head of Main Department of Internal Affairs of Tashkent City (seven years).

-Publications and Awards
+Awards

 In 2010, Allamjonov received the "Oltin Qalam" award for press service contributions.
 His book Allamjonov's Fault (2021) details his career and media reform perspectives.